Here are the COVID-19 pop-up vaccine clinics in Toronto today | News

 Because information regarding vaccine availability is rapidly changing, the City of Toronto teamed up with Vaccine Hunters Canada to help residents find appointments at city-run and pop-up vaccination clinics.

-These pop-up clinics sites are now offering COVID-19 vaccines to hotspot residents age 18 and up on Tuesday, May 4:
+These pop-up clinics sites are now offering COVID-19 vaccines to hotspot residents and some hotspot workers age 18 and up on Wednesday, May 5:

 - Downsview Arena (1633 Wilson Ave, North York)